 Happy New Year To Everyone and look forward to seeing what on your New Year’s Eve Celebration Table.

-Tangy Green Guacamole…It’s What’s For Jicima And Radishes…and chips
+Roasted Tomatillo Sauced Green Olive Guacamole …It’s What’s For Jicima And Radishes…and chips